section-engineering-education/engineering-education/articles/debug-node-devtools/index.md

   - url: /engineering-education/debug-node-devtools/hero.jpg
     alt:
 ---
-Node.js is really good technology.
-But, you start doubting that when it comes to debugging.
-A Node.Js app can fail without any error message.
-So, how do you go about it?
-Meet Chrome Dev Tools.
+Node.js is a robust technology stack with a rich ecosystem.
+However, debugging Node.js applications remains a difficult task, since they can fail without any error message.
+Using Chrome Dev Tools is a simple solution to finding errors in your code.
 <!--more-->
 ### Introduction

 A debugger is a program that is used to inspect a program as it runs.
 It enables running the code line-by-line and following the execution process.
 In the process, you can see the code as a flow chart and logically interpret it.
-From this perspective, you can be able to find the bugs more easily.
+This enables you to find bugs more easily.

-The most popular method JavaScript and Node developers use to track bugs in their programs is by printing data to the console.
-They use methods like [console.log](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) and [console.debug](https://developer.mozilla.org/en-US/docs/Web/API/Console/debug).
-Although this method saves the moment, it is too manual and risky.
-Suppose you have a large app, how many `console.log`s would you need?
-A hundred.
-No, maybe more.
+The most popular way JavaScript and Node developers track bugs in their programs is printing data to the console.
+They use methods like [console.log()](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) and [console.debug()](https://developer.mozilla.org/en-US/docs/Web/API/Console/debug).
+Although these methods can be helpful, they require a lot of manual effort and are not foolproof.
+Suppose you have a large app, how many `console.log()` statements would you need?
+Hundreds, perhaps.
 Logging sensitive information can occur, exposing your app to malicious exploitations and data breaches.
 Debuggers come handy in a situation like this.
 They help track bugs without exposing your app to security threats.

-Debuggers can watch behaviors of objects throughout program execution and add breakpoints in a program.
+Debuggers can watch behaviors of specific objects throughout program execution by adding breakpoints in a program.
 Breakpoints are points in your code where you pause execution and examine various factors.
-By watching objects you can be able to see their values and type as the execution goes on.
+By watching objects, you can evaluate their values and type as the execution goes on.

-Although Node comes with a [built-in debugger](https://nodejs.org/api/debugger.html), it's not many people's favorite.
-It is a CLI based debugger and typing things is not an option.
+Although Node comes with a [built-in debugger](https://nodejs.org/api/debugger.html), it's not as flexible.
+It is a CLI-based debugger where typing things is not an option.
 Google Chrome DevTools is a non-CLI debugger alternative.
-It requires no installations if you are using a Chromium-based browser like Google Chrome, Chromium and Microsoft Edge, etc.
+It requires no additional installation if you are using a Chromium-based browser like Google Chrome, Chromium and Microsoft Edge, etc.

 ## The Setup